CurtisChris7/CS5170-GPT-React-Workshop/README.md

  Enter your OPENAI api key in the corresponding server file.

+ Enter the server folder, and run `npm install -g nodemon`

  First run the server with `nodemon index.js` from the server folder.

  Then run the frontend with `npm run dev` from the frontend folder.